Maternal & Child Health (MCH) - Information for Parents of Newborn Children

 COVID-19 and Pregnancy Poster

-The Texas Department of State Health Services' (DSHS) TexasAIM program developed a free poster in English and Spanish to encourage pregnant women, women who are breastfeeding and people trying to get pregnant now or in the future, to receive the COVID-19 vaccine.
+The Texas Department of State Health Services (DSHS) TexasAIM program developed a free poster in English and Spanish to educate pregnant women, women who are breastfeeding and people trying to get pregnant now or in the future, to receive the COVID-19 vaccine.
 Download the posters by clicking the links below.
 These posters can be put in hospitals, clinics or other places where families visit.

 • English color poster (PDF)